Maurel et Prom CEO dismisses Shell takeover report

 PLANS TO DOUBLE SIZE

-Meanwhile, Shell focused on a battle for Cove Energy COVE.L, which owns assets in East Africa, and on Thursday extended the deadline for shareholders to consider its $1.8 billion bid.
+Meanwhile, Shell focussed on a battle for Cove Energy COVE.L, which owns assets in East Africa, and on Thursday extended the deadline for shareholders to consider its $1.8 billion bid.

 Henin told shareholders a share price of 12 euros was insufficient and that he had plans to double the size of the group through partnerships.
 He was not more specific.